IdentityServer/IdentityServer4/docs/quickstarts/4_external_authentication.rst

 Adding Google support
 ^^^^^^^^^^^^^^^^^^^^^

+.. note:: Previous versions of the quickstart referenced the Google+ API.
+This is now deprecated by Google.
+Please update your existing code and use the People API if you use Google as an external authentication provider.
+The ASP.NET Core project provides `further detail on the changes required <https://github.com/aspnet/AspNetCore/issues/6486>`_, including nuget package updates.

 To be able to use Google for authentication, you first need to register with them.
 This is done at their developer `console <https://console.developers.google.com/>`_.
-Create a new project, enable the Google+ API and configure the callback address of your local IdentityServer by adding the */signin-google* path to your base-address (e.g. http://localhost:5000/signin-google).
+Create a new project, enable the People API and configure the callback address of your local IdentityServer by adding the */signin-google* path to your base-address (e.g. http://localhost:5000/signin-google).

 The developer console will show you a client ID and secret issued by Google - you will need that in the next step.